 Wade laughed.
 It had been a long day and he had just come off the top meadows, where he had been training the latest studs.
 Anna was there, waiting for him with a look of happy exasperation on her face.

 Wait.
-No. I never had this conversation with her-
+No. I never had this conversation with her.

 Something was wrong with the scene, Wade knew.
 He’d had this exact same conversation with Sarah, hadn’t he?
 Not Anna Turner.